subaquatic-pierre/linux-tools/README.md

 - nginx.conf file is where main system settings for nginx are configured, this file includes paths to directories which contain configurations for other servers
 - conf.d/ this directory is where a user should put all other servers which will be hosted on the machine.
 The extension should be conf
 - sites-enable - this is the old directory where configuration settings are installed.
-A user should remove the defualt server file
+A user should remove the default server file

-_sample configuraion file_
+_sample configuration file_
 [sample1-server.conf](nginx/sample1-server.conf)
 [sample2-server.conf](nginx/sample2-server.conf)